 JOIN ACCLAIMED TRAVEL JOURNALIST CHRISTOPHER P. BAKER—AUTHOR & PHOTOGRAPHER OF THE NATIONAL GEOGRAPHIC TRAVELER COLOMBIA GUIDEBOOK—ON THIS EXCITING COLOMBIA PHOTO TOUR FOCUSED ON AFRO-CARIBBEAN & INDIGENOUS CULTURES

-BILL W., JIM CLINE PHOTO TOURS, COLOMBIA, 2022
+ANN B., JIM CLINE PHOTO TOURS, COLOMBIA 2023

 Colombia is well-known for its many indigenous groups—87 in total—comprising almost four percent of the population.
 Most live in isolated pockets of the Amazon, and/or in resguardos (autonomous reserves) inaccessible to visitation.
 However, the Caribbean zone has several distinct groups that are easy to encounter and photograph.
+Chris has designed a sensational itinerary based on his many magazine stories plus five months in Colombia on assignment to write and photograph the National Geographic Traveler Colombia guidebook.

 Plus, in Cartagena and San Basilio de Palenque, we’ll explore the Afro-Caribbean culture, including photographing Cartagena’s famed palenqueras (fruit-sellers) and, in Barranquilla, the traditional mask-makers who supply many of the outrageous masks for Colombia’s world-class carnival.
 We also plan on photographing carnival dancers… as well as traditional filigree silversmiths in the landlocked time-warp city of Mompox… plus the fishers who occupy an out-of-the-way palafito (stilt-house) village in the midst of Colombia’s largest lagoon.